Back

 Recognize and regiter targets (create model)

-• Identify nessesary appearers (actors and props) on the stage to realize the requirements(Here, we limit to those that are directly conceivable)
+• Identify nessesary appearers (actors and props) on the stage to realize the requirements(Here, it's good only those that directly came up with you)

 • Example: product, customer, person in charge

-• In some cases, common accessories attached to appearing items are made independent as one target (for example, image target that collectively handle images attached to multiple targets)
+• In some cases, common accompanying items attached to appearers are made independent as one target (for example, image target that collectively handle images attached to multiple targets)

-• The target is equivalent to creating the M model of the MVC method.
+• The target is equivalent to creating a model (M) of the MVC style.

-• ER diagram is automatically generated based on the target's settings.
+• ER diagram that expresses the relationship between targets is automatically generated based on the target's settings.

 process2